micow980/Dog-Adoption-Project/README.md

 ## Python Script

-The Python script is located in the `Script` folder and performs the following tasks:
+The Python script is located in the `Adoption Project` folder and performs the following tasks:

-1. **Download from S3**: Fetches the CSV file from the specified S3 bucket.
+1. **Upload data to AWS S3**: Take file from this repo and upload into S3.
 2. **Preprocess Data**: Filters, transforms, and cleans the data.
-3. **Load into Redshift**: Inserts the cleaned data into an Amazon Redshift table.
+3. **Load into AWS Redshift**: Inserts the cleaned data into an Amazon Redshift table.

 Ensure that you update the script with your specific AWS details such as bucket name, Redshift cluster details, and table schema.